 What is the GED cost in Wisconsin?

-In Wisconsin, the full GED exam costs $135 or $29.75 per subtest if you sit for the exam at a brick-and-mortar testing facility.
-The online Wisconsin GED exam costs $39.75 per subtest, so $159 overall, but you should count the cost of four GED Ready tests as well ($28), and don’t forget about the $10 for the Civics Test, totaling it all to $197.
+In Wisconsin, the full GED exam costs $159 (or $39.75 per subtest), both when you write the exam at a brick-and-mortar testing facility or online.
+However, when taking the GED test online, you should count the cost of four GED Ready tests as well ($28), totaling it all to $187.
 Onsego’s My Advantage students receive 4 GED Ready tests for free.

 You can register for, pay for, and sit for the four GED modules one at a time if you wish.
 To register for and schedule the tests, you need to create an account online at the website GED.com.